-By recycling used electronics, individuals can help recover valuable resources and properly manage potentially hazardous materials. eCYCLE DC, through manufacturers’ collection and recycling plans, will bring individuals in the District of Columbia more options for recycling their electronics.
+By recycling used electronics, individuals can help recover valuable resources and properly manage potentially hazardous materials.
+Through manufacturers’ collection and recycling plans, eCYCLE DC brings individuals in the District of Columbia more options for recycling their electronics.

-- View a list of electronics recycling options.
+- View a list of other electronics recycling options (last updated 5/24/23).

 Why Should You Recycle Your Electronics?